dcndn4/FinTech-BC-Final-IndStudy/README.md

 Intent Name -- the request that the bot user is making to the bot (naming the goal)

+Slot -- these are the details of the request that the user is making

+Slot type -- Description of the type of variable that is being used for each slot - numeric, date, string, etc..

 Sample Utterances -- the wording that the user may use in expressing their intent

-Lambda program -- the connective tissue between the sample utterances, and the resulting actions of the bot
+Lambda program -- the connective tissue between the sample utterances, and the resulting actions of the bot.
+We used a python variant of lambda, noting that it was quite a different animal than the python language that we had been used to.
+I'm saving that part for when I've become more familiarized.

 ## Termination: